 Puppy vaccinations - what you need to know

-When should puppies be vaccinated?
+When puppies need to be vaccinated

 - Canine distemper